 This paper presents a view of science education from the perspective of art and aesthetics.
-Such a perspective places transformative, aesthetic experience at the forefront of educational objectives.
+Such a perspective places the transformative, aesthetic experience at the forefront of educational objectives.
 But this is not to say that this approach is incompatible with other educational goals.
 Indeed, the model presented in this paper could likely be combined with science pedagogies focused on such outcomes as inquiry (learning to do science) and conceptual change (constructing more sophisticated understanding of particular principles).
 Nevertheless, our concern has been with illuminating the artistic side of science.
 We believe that science, like art, is valuable because it provides an interesting and pleasing way to see and be in the world.

-Future research is needed to more clearly articulate and define the methods mentioned in this paper and more empirical research is needed to validate these methods.
-The model presented in this paper should be taken as an idea in the Deweyan sense.
-That is, it should be taken as a set of possibilities that need to be tried out in one's own experience.
+Future research is needed to more clearly articulate and define the methods mentioned in this paper, and more empirical research is needed to validate these methods.
+The model presented in this paper should be taken as an idea in the Deweyan sense; it should be taken as a set of possibilities that need to be tried out in one's own experience.
 One concern is that this teaching may be too labor intensive.
-It takes significant time to craft the content in an artistic way, and to develop and model a passion for the content.
+It takes significant time to craft the content in an artistic way and to develop and model a passion for the content.
 With teachers' heavy loads and the common practice of teachers being asked to teach outside their main area of interest and expertise, we speculate that it would be difficult for teachers to teach for transformative, aesthetic experiences all the time.
 Instead, they may need to focus on fostering transformative, aesthetic experiences with a few concepts and, over time, build a repertoire of methods for teaching concepts in an artistic way.
-Collaborations between teachers and researchers are needed to explore the dynamics of trying to teach for transformative, aesthetic experience.
+Collaborations between teachers and researchers are needed to explore the dynamics of trying to teach for transformative, aesthetic experiences.

 We conclude by stating that science education has a great potential to expand and transform experience, but we fear that its transformative and aesthetic potential is not fully actualized.
-In a data set currently being analyzed by Pugh and colleagues, it was found that only 11 (7%) out of 160 high school biology students reported having transformative experiences in relation to learning about natural selection and adaptation.
-The vast majority of the students disagreed that they thought out, applied, or were interested in these ideas outside of school.
-Are these results unique to this sample or are they reflective of the larger population?
-Based on our own experience, conversations with other science educators, and the general educational climate, we lean toward the latter and speculate that transformative experiences are rare rather than common.
-Nevertheless, we believe that science education will improve in this area when researchers and teachers alike make a concerted effort to focus on teaching for transformative, aesthetic experience.
+Pugh, Linnenbrink, Kelly, Manzey, and Stewart (2006) found that only 13 (7.9%) of 164 high school biology students reported having transformative experiences in relation to learning about natural selection and adaptation.
+The vast majority of the students disagreed that they thought about, applied, or were interested in these ideas outside of school.
+Are these results unique to this sample, or are they reflective of the larger population?
+Based on our own experience, conversations with other science educators, and the general educational climate, we lean toward the latter and speculate that transformative experiences are rare, rather than common.
+Nevertheless, we believe that science education will improve in this area when researchers and teachers alike make a concerted effort to focus on teaching for transformative, aesthetic experiences.